 “We are a small company so we have to decide whether we can do it better ourselves or by partnering.”

-Corporate roles aside, like Jackson Hole’s publisher, Wurzer thinks a key part of the magic dust that keeps the company relevant and profitable is values running deeper than strategic thinking.
+Like Jackson Hole’s publisher, Wurzer thinks a key part of the magic dust that keeps the company relevant and profitable are values that running deeper than strategic thinking.

 “[We] are strong believers in how important a good newspaper is in the community.
 We reinforce every day that good journalism is good for the community and is good for business.”